Inspired by… Marie Antoinette

 Florals are used everywhere in the movie and are reminiscent of the famous French royal gardens.

-For my interpretation of the Marie Antoinette floral look, I wanted to juxtapose a floral with something more edgy to make it modern.
-I chose to pair a floral dress with over-the-knee boots.
-To keep the look fresh and modern, go with floral prints that have larger, more exaggerated flowers.
+We chose to pair a floral dress with booties and a white moto jacket.
+To keep the outfit fresh and modern, go with floral prints that have a larger, more abstract look.
 Smaller floral prints can sometimes look too much like something from a baby nursery.

 Your Thoughts?

 Are you inspired by Marie Antoinette?
-Which of the Marie Antoinette elements do you like best?
+Which of these elements do you like best?
 How would you interpret a traditional style like this one into a contemporary version for your everyday life?
-Tell me with a comment!
+Tell us by leaving a comment!

 http://www.charadestyle.com/2008/08/girls-on-film.html